-To perform such a study ourselves, we started with scanning port 80 and 443 on all the (safe to scan) public IPv4 addresses, the ports usually used by web servers and other devices that are supposed to be accessed over the web.
-The aim of this study is to pave a way for novel researches and provide the data to aid them.
+To perform such a study ourselves, we started with scanning ports 80 and 443 on all the (safe to scan) public IPv4 addresses, the ports usually used by web servers and other devices that are supposed to be accessed over the web.
+The aim of this study is to pave the way for novel research and provide the data to aid them.

 Uncovering the unknown

 When analyzing the raw internet scan data, it is easy to be intimidated by the huge volume of information.
 Even though one can come up with hundreds of right ways to start analyzing the data, as a first step, we analyzed – HTML titles, server headers, and x-powered-by headers.
 These data points are a good source of information to understand what type of content is being served by a particular HTTP server.

 HTML titles are simply the titles of HTML pages specified by the <title> tag.
 They can provide good insights into the nature and content of a webpage.
 Are you looking at a simple test page / a dashboard / a login page of an IoT device – the HTML title answers the question in most cases and is also a source for identifying asset type.

 Open directory listings

 A directory listing is a feature that lets a client browse files and directories of a web server.
 According to PortSwigger, “Web servers can be configured to automatically list the contents of directories that do not have an index page present.
 This can aid an attacker by enabling them to quickly identify the resources at a given path, and proceed directly to analyzing and attacking those resources”.
 It is not advised to turn on this feature unless the content is not sensitive and is intended to be accessed that way.
 We found out that there are 324,433 open directory listings on port 80.